-Our lawyers have a comprehensive knowledge of the Builders’ Lien Act, and are experienced in litigating builders’ lien and construction disputes.
-We are familiar and experienced with the registration and response to liens registered on land interests at Alberta Land Titles, as well as liens registered against Government owned petroleum and natural gas leases or other agreements at Alberta Environment.
-We provide advice and assistance as to the most effective and efficient ways to deal with liens, in order to maintain required cash flow, while preserving statutory lien rights.
+At Field Law, our comprehensive knowledge of the Builders’ Lien Act is what sets us apart.
+This legislation is complicated, and our team is experienced with not only the registration of liens, but in litigating builders’ liens, whether it be proving the validity of and enforcing a lien or assisting clients in disputing liens registered against a project and holding up funding.
+We have extensive experience in registering liens at Land Titles, as well as liens registered against mineral leases or other agreements at the Minister of Energy.
+We provide advice and assistance as to the most effective and efficient ways to deal with liens in order to maintain required cash flow while preserving statutory lien rights.

-We would be pleased to answer any questions you have and provide assistance regarding any aspect of the Builders’ Lien process, including such issues as to who has the ability to file liens, what lands can be liened, when the lien period commences, what steps are required to preserve a lien once it is registered, taking or forcing action on a lien, or removing wrongfully registered liens from title.
-Our lawyers are well equipped to assist you with any builders’ lien problem you face.
+We would be pleased to answer any questions you have and provide assistance regarding any aspect of the builders’ lien process, including issues SUCH as to who has the ability to file liens, what lands can be liened, when the lien period commences, what steps are required to preserve a lien once it is registered, taking or forcing action on a lien, or removing wrongfully registered liens from title.
+Whatever the situation, our lawyers are well equipped to assist you with any builders’ lien problem you face.

 Holdbacks are the process by which owners of land can limit their exposure on a secured lien.
 The 10% holdbacks kept by the owners (or contractors) are the first part of the lien fund.
 The second part of the lien fund is work that has been done on the property but has not yet been paid for (ie. amounts owing).
 The lien fund can ultimately be paid into court to discharge liens from the owners property, and thereby avoid collection proceedings taken against the land.